 River Rock Treatment was created with a vision.
 This vision is to create a world where the destruction caused by substance use disorder is transformed into courage, vitality, and purpose.
 For it is only with a vision that people can find sustainable recovery.
 I believe that each person caught in this epidemic deserves access to high quality, trauma informed, and recovery-oriented care.
 The days of being stigmatized need to end and this country can stand up and proclaim that each person is valuable and should be given the opportunity to recover.
 That starts here in Burlington, Vermont.

 Our team is exactly that.
 A Team.
 The team at River Rock Treatment is built on experienced, supportive, and ethically driven employees.
 The team is, first and foremost, inspired to provide participant-centered care.
 With the founders being in long term recovery and our clinical team being experienced in addiction and mental health treatment, the team is equipped to provide unmatched care to Chittenden County.
 On the clinical foundation, River Rock Treatment has evidence based treatment that extends to physiological and spiritual well-being through the multidimensional staff.
-From Post Traumatic Growth to exercise and meditation, our team is determined to help our participants discover what recovery means to you!
+From trauma informed care to exercise and meditation, our team is determined to help our participants discover what recovery means to you!

 Being a life-long Vermonter, Mary grew up here in Chittenden County.
 A graduate from Champlain College, Mary has worked in the healthcare field for over 30 years.